-The Renewal Corporation will initiate continuous monitoring at least one year prior to drawdown and will continue monitoring until the applicable regulatory agencies approve the Renewal Corporation's request to discontinue monitoring as outlined in Section 3.3.
+The Renewal Corporation will initiate continuous monitoring at least one year prior to the initiation of drawdown of J.C.
+Boyle Reservoir and will continue monitoring until the applicable regulatory agencies, including ODEQ, approve the Renewal Corporation's request to discontinue monitoring.
+At a minimum, the Renewal Corporation will conduct continuous water quality monitoring for 4 years following the initiation of drawdown at J.C.
+Boyle Reservoir unless ODEQ approves a reduction in the scope or duration of monitoring as described in Section 3.5.
 Continuous water quality parameters will be recorded at 15-minute intervals.